11

 – Tetsujin

-Feb 17, 2017 at 7:16
+Commented Feb 17, 2017 at 7:16

 • When you say "turned over", do you mean re-released as an A-side?
 Since the charts are largely (even primarily?) based on airplay, why would it be necessary for a song to be released as an A-side to chart?
-Feb 17, 2017 at 14:59
+Commented Feb 17, 2017 at 14:59

 • Whose charts are based on airplay?
 Though that might have been charged in recent years [since the demise of the 45 rpm single as the mainstay of the charts] in the UK it was always based entirely on sales, airplay was no factor. ...and yes 'turned over' == specifically re-released as a A, with the original A as the B-side.